 Daniel Sellar’s cruise fiasco is an unfortunate example of what can go wrong if you decide to cruise with only a passport card.
 Things may go just fine.
 But you should consider what will happen if you miss the boat and need to take a flight to catch up with it.
 Because although you can cruise with just a passport card, you can’t fly anywhere internationally with one.

 Looking forward to a Caribbean cruise

-“We purchased a Princess cruise to the Caribbean,” Daniel reported.
+“We purchased a Princess cruise to the Caribbean,” Daniel reported to our advocacy team.
 “The cruise line arranged a flight to Ft.
 Lauderdale where the cruise would embark.”

 Ok, so far, so good.
 Of course, if the couple had made it to the port in time, you wouldn’t be reading about their experience.

 The couple’s first mistake was that they agreed to fly into Ft.
 Lauderdale just hours before the scheduled embarkation of the ship.
 As we’ve pointed out many times, arriving at the departure city on the same day as your cruise begins is not recommended.

 But the couple was hoping for a smooth day of travel and thought they would be relaxing onboard the ship by late afternoon.

 Unfortunately, their day of travel was going to be everything but smooth.

 The problems started when a short mechanical delay hit their JetBlue flight to Fort Lauderdale.
 By the time they landed and made it to the port, they had missed the ship.

 This delay was disappointing, but all was not lost(yet).
 Princess Cruises agreed to allow the couple to board the ship in Montego Bay.
 And JetBlue would transport them there free-of-charge because of the delay.